kstueb/riversand/README.md

 cosmogenic nuclide concentrations in river sand samples.
 The program calculates the hypsometric statistics of the catchment area from a digital elevation model.
-It uses the online erosion rate calculator by Greg Balco (e.g. [http://stoneage.hzdr.de/](http://stoneage.hzdr.de/) to determine predicted nuclide concentrations $N$ for given erosion rates $\varepsilon$, calculates the erosion rates that corresponds to the measured nuclide concentration from a polynomial fit to $N(\varepsilon)$.
+It uses the online erosion rate calculator by Greg Balco (e.g. [http://stoneage.hzdr.de/](http://stoneage.hzdr.de/)) to determine predicted nuclide concentrations $N$ for given erosion rates $\varepsilon$, and calculates the erosion rate that corresponds to the measured nuclide concentration from a polynomial fit to $N(\varepsilon)$.

 This calculator processes geospatial data (digital elevation model, catchment